Everyone is talking about ‘fake news’, but what is it?

 Conor Monighan, The Times/ Kingsley Napley Advocacy Competition Winner 2016

-The Times/Kingsley Napley Student Advocacy competition 2017 is now open, with this year's topic being:
+The Times/Kingsley Napley Student Advocacy competition 2017 is now closed, with this year's topic being:

 ‘Do we need new laws to combat fake news?’